Combating Client Dropout in Federated Learning via Friend Model Substitution: Conclusion

 \section{Conclusion}

 This paper investigated the impact of client dropout on the convergence of FL.
 Our analysis treats client dropout as a special case of local update substitution and characterizes the convergence bound in terms of the total substitution error.
-This inspired us to develop FL-FDMS, which discovers friend clients on-the-fly and uses friends' updates to reduce the substitution errors, thereby mitigating the negative impact of client dropout.
-Extensive experiment results show that discovering the client ``friendship'' is possible and friend clients can be a useful resort for addressing client dropout problems.
+This inspired us to develop FL-FDMS, which discovers friend clients on-the-fly and uses friends' updates to reduce substitution errors, thereby mitigating the negative impact of client dropout.
+Extensive experiment results show that discovering the client's ``friendship'' is possible and it can be a useful resort for addressing client dropout problems.